procore-oss/blueprinter/README.md

 }
 ```

-### Root Elements
+### Root
-You can also optionally pass in a root element to wrap your resulting json in:
+You can also optionally pass in a root key to wrap your resulting json in:
 ```ruby
 class UserBlueprint < Blueprinter::Base
   identifier :uuid